mgoldcoin/mgold/en/development-and-api/client-api/payments-api.md

 ## Process

-0. You need to set up a button on your site which triggers a creation of an URL and a redirect to it.
+1. You need to set up a button on your site which triggers a creation of an URL and a redirect to it.
-1. A user decides to buy something and the user presses that button.
+2. A user decides to buy something and the user presses that button.
-2. After that, The user is redirected to the Waves Client with a payment parameters window.
+3. After that, The user is redirected to the Waves Client with a payment parameters window.
-3. The user modifies those parameters if possible and submits the form.
+4. The user modifies those parameters if possible and submits the form.
-4. If everything's okay, The user is redirected back to referer.
+5. If everything's okay, The user is redirected back to referer.
-5. Referer is provided with transaction ID which can be checked if it's in the blockchain.
+6. Referer is provided with transaction ID which can be checked if it's in the blockchain.

 If the user interrupts the process, he stays on the Waves Client page.

 ## Details

+[**Here**](https://demo.wavesplatform.com/payment-api) you can find the demo project which shows how to use Payment API for donations.The Payment API allows creating a special link for avoiding users' seed input on 3-party sites.

 ### Request